A32 Cherrymount Link, Enniskillen

 A4 Enniskillen Southern Bypass (on this site)

 Enniskillen is a busy town because it is the crossing point of a number of main routes, most notably the A4 Belfast to Sligo route but also the A32 route north to Irvinestown.
 As the town lacks any bypasses (other than the Enniskillen Throughpass running parallel to the town centre) strategic traffic has to mingle with local traffic in the town.
-This scheme will allow traffic to move between the A4 east of the town and the A32 to the north without having to go close to the town centre.
-It consists of a 1.1km link road connecting the A32 to the B80 Tempo Road.
-Traffic will then use the existing B80 to reach the A4 road.
-(This part of the B80 is likely to be re-numbered as A32.)
-This map (not to scale) illustrates the proposals and shows the locations of the three new roundabouts that form part of the plan as well as the existing roundabout on the A32.
-A more detailed map can be seen in this Roads Service document published in November 2008.
+This scheme allows traffic to move between the A4 east of the town and the A32 to the north without having to go close to the town centre.

 Cherrymount Link Enniskillen Plan

-(Map based on Google Earth imagery.)
+(Map based on Google Earth imagery).

 The road will be build to 2 lane single carriageway standard (one lane each way) and will very likely include at least one footway and cycleway.
 Roads Service estimated in this press release that the new road will attract around 9,000 vehicles per day.

-The scheme as currently proposed (Nov 2007) follows a slightly different route than originally proposed.
+The Cherrymount Link scheme was first included in the 2003 Regional Strategic Transport Network Plan.
+However, the scheme as currently proposed (as of August 2010) follows a slightly different route than originally proposed.
 This new route, which runs a few hundred metres further east in the central stretch, "made use of better ground conditions and took advantage of anticipated reduced land purchase costs".

 Progress